spectrum4/notes/circle/README.md

 The CKernel constructor is [here](https://github.com/rsta2/circle/blob/c21f2efdad86c1062f255fbf891135a2a356713e/sample/08-usbkeyboard/kernel.cpp#L33).
-This initialises various subsystems, and most importantly, one of these is the [USB Host Controller Interface](https://github.com/rsta2/circle/blob/c21f2efdad86c1062f255fbf891135a2a356713e/sample/08-usbkeyboard/kernel.cpp#L37).
+This constructs objects for the various subsystems, and most importantly, one of these is the [USB Host Controller Interface](https://github.com/rsta2/circle/blob/c21f2efdad86c1062f255fbf891135a2a356713e/sample/08-usbkeyboard/kernel.cpp#L37).
 This is declared